neilotoole/errgroup/README.md

 If the number of calls to `Group.Go` results in `qCh` becoming full, the `Go` method will block until worker goroutines relieve `qCh`.
 This behavior is in contrast to `sync/errgroup`'s `Go` method, which doesn't block.
-While `errgroupn` aims to be as much of a behaviorally identical "drop-in" alternative to `errgroup` as possible, this blocking behavior is an accepted deviation.
+While `neilotoole/errgroup` aims to be as much of a behaviorally similar "drop-in" alternative to `sync/errgroup` as possible, this blocking behavior is an accepted deviation.

 Noting that the capacity of `qCh` is controlled by `qSize`, it's probable an